jasonatoledo/R_MechaCar_Statistical_Analysis/README.md

 - mileage

-What I would like to test is a case study of a comparison of how much maintenance cost used MechaCars vs the competition's used cars costs a consumer.
-I would like to survey a case of 3 to 5 year old cars.
+What I would like to test is a case study of a comparison of how much maintenance cost used MechaCars vs the competition's used cars by vehicle class and similar mileage costs a consumer.
+I would also like to measure whether the engine displacement and horsepower have an effect on added maintenance costs.
+I would like to survey a case of 3 to 7 year old cars.

 - What metric or metrics are you going to test?

-The metrics I would like to test using a study of MechaCar vs its competitors
+The metrics I would like to test using a study of MechaCar vs its competitors would be manufacturing year, vehicle class, mileage, maintenance costs, horsepower, and engine displacement.

 - What is the null hypothesis or alternative hypothesis?